In an identity meanings set the agenda.

 Why is the contrast between Meaningful and Meaningless relevant?

-If reasonable people would take the time to study published psychological peer-reviewed empirical research – as I devotedly did for many years to complement my experience in the field – I strongly believe most would conclude that the meaningful serve us well and the meaningless should be avoided.
+If reasonable people would take the time to study published psychological peer-reviewed empirical research – as I have devotedly done for many years to complement my experience in the field – I strongly believe most would conclude that the meaningful serve us well and the meaningless should be avoided.
 That is why MPP or logoteleology practitioners are inclined to study and research findings from various fields –particularly psychology — in order to generate and propose practical and scientifically well-founded solutions that give rise to human thriving and prosperity.
 We also strongly encourage others to test our propositions.

 I can’t emphasize enough the central role that being “practical” plays in MPP method.
 MPP method not only encourages research and the study of sound science, it favors action and the achievement of meaningful results based on verified science.
 Moreover, understanding the difference between what is meaningful and what is meaningless can: